LambdaTest/documentation/docs/test-intelligence-overview.md

 ---
 id: test-intelligence-overview
-title: Unleashing the Potential of Test Intelligence - A New Era of QA Testing
+title: AI-powered Test Intelligence For Advance Test Analysis
 sidebar_label: Test Intelligence
 description: Test Intelligence is an AI-powered analytics module that helps you to identify the flaky tests in your test suite.
 It provides you with the list of tests that are flaky and the reason behind the flakiness of the test.
 keywords: